Supervised-Learning-Aided Communication Framework for MIMO Systems with Low-Resolution ADCs: Introduction

-In this paper, we study a data detection problem in a massive MIMO system with low-resolution (e.g. 1$\sim$3-bit precision) ADCs.
-Specifically, we consider both downlink and uplink massive MIMO systems, where the number of receive antennas is assumed to be small and large, respectively.
-For both systems, we present a novel communication framework inspired by supervised learning.
+In this paper, we study a data detection problem in MIMO systems with low-resolution (e.g. 1$\sim$3-bit precision) ADCs.
+For these systems, we propose a novel communication framework inspired by supervised learning.
 The major contributions of this paper are summarized as follows:

-\begin{itemize} \item We propose a supervised-learning-aided communication framework that consists of two phases: 1) channel training and 2) data detection.
-The underlying idea of the proposed framework is to use the input-output relations of a nonlinear system, formed by a channel and a quantization at the ADCs, for the data detection.
-For the channel training, we develop implicit and explicit methods that empirically learn the conditional probability mass functions (PMFs) of the system, which statistically describe the input-output relations of the nonlinear system including the randomness.
-One attractive feature of the implicit training method is that an explicit channel estimation process is not required for the training.
-For the data detection, we develop three detection methods; empirical maximum-likelihood detection (eMLD), minimum-mean-distance detection (MMD), and minimum-center-distance detection (MCD).
-The common strategy of the developed detection methods is to map a received signal vector to one of the indexes of possible symbol vectors, according to the empirical conditional PMFs learned from the channel training.
-One key application of the proposed framework is the downlink massive MIMO systems with low-resolution ADCs.
+\begin{itemize} \item We propose a supervised-learning-aided communication framework for data detection in a MIMO system with low-resolution ADCs.
+The key idea of the proposed framework is to learn the nonlinear input-output system, formed by the concatenation of a wireless channel and a quantization function used at the ADCs.
+The proposed framework consists of two phases: 1) system learning and 2) data detection.
+For the system learning phase, we develop two learning methods that empirically estimate the conditional probability mass functions (PMFs) by using the repetitions of all possible data signals as pilot signals.
+For the data detection phase, we develop two detection methods, referred to as empirical maximum-likelihood detection (eMLD) and minimum-center-distance detection (MCD), that exploit the empirical conditional PMFs obtained from the system learning phase for the data detection.
+One salient feature of the proposed framework is that it requires nor CSIR or the knowledge of the quantization function used at the ADCs.
+It is also shown that the proposed framework with eMLD approaches to the optimal MLD with perfect CSIR, as the number of the training repetitions goes to infinity.